 By Nancy E. Hill, Ph.D., Society for Research in Child Development May 26, 2022 We are heartbroken and stunned.
 Although we haven’t fully mourned or buried our brothers and sisters who were ruthlessly murdered in Buffalo, we are faced with another tragic shooting, this time of children—beautiful, innocent third and fourth graders—and their teachers.
 Schools […]

-By Jessica Dym Bartlett, Child Trends As adults struggle with their own reactions to the school shooting in Parkland, Florida—the 29th mass shooting in the United States in the first two months of 2018 alone—young eyes and ears are watching and listening.
-This is an important time to talk to children about what they are […]
+By Jessica Dym Bartlett, Reprinted from Child Trends As adults struggle with their own reactions to the school shooting in Parkland, Florida—the 29th mass shooting in the United States in the first two months of 2018 alone—young eyes and ears are watching and listening.
+This is an important time to talk to children about what […]

 Jespersen, B. V., Korbin, J. E., & Spilsbury, J. C. (2021).
 Older Neighbors and The Neighborhood Context of Child Well-Being: Pathways to Enhancing Social Capital for Children.
 American Journal of Community Psychology. https://doi.org/10.1002/ajcp.12520 Summarized by Ariel Ervin Notes of Interest: Researchers have become increasingly interested in exploring how the quality of neighborhood social networks affects youth well-being […]